JoerivanEngelen/iMOD-Documentation/docs/viewer_install.rst

 search bar, type: "*iMOD*".
 Select the iMOD plugin, and click "Install".

-This does not install the iMOD 3D Viewer; so for 3D viewing functionality, follow the instructions in :ref:`Deltares_setup`, but instead select a *Minimal* install.
+This does not install the iMOD 3D Viewer; so for 3D viewing functionality, follow the instructions in :numref:`Deltares_setup`, but instead select a *Minimal* install.

 .. _manual_install: